-Districts have the option to run their speech events asynchronously or synchronously.
+Districts who have been approved to run their district tournament online have the option to run their speech events asynchronously or synchronously.
 The exceptions are United States and International Extemporaneous Speaking, both of which must have their 30 minutes of preparation held live.
 Our recommendation is that districts attempt to hold their speech district tournaments synchronously if possible.
 Aside from Extemp and Duo Interpretation, districts must hold all of their speech events the same way; if a district does asynchronous speech, all speech events must be held asynchronously.
 For safety reasons, Duo Interpretation may be held asynchronously even if all other speech events are held live.
 Districts may choose to do a hybrid model of synchronous and asynchronous events as long as it is consistent across all events, with the exception of Extemp and Duo.
 For example, a district could require that all speech preliminary rounds are asynchronous and all speech elimination rounds are synchronous.

-Students competing in speech events must follow these rules, used at the National Tournament, during asynchronous or synchronous performances.
+Students competing in speech events must follow these rules, used at the 2021 National Tournament, during asynchronous or synchronous performances.
 Rulings (answering questions or hearing protests) about this language will be made by the District Committee: